 Melika Ayoughi

-Email / CV / LinkedIn / Google Scholar / Twitter / Github
+Email / CV / LinkedIn / Google Scholar / Github

-I am a PhD student at the University of Amsterdam, where I work on Hierarchical Knowledge in Multimodal Representation Learning.
-My research is jointly supervised by Prof. Dr. Paul Groth (INDE Lab) and Dr. Pascal Mettes (VIS Lab).
-During my PhD, I completed a research internship at Apple Machine Learning Research, where I collaborated with Hanlin Goh on self-supervised pretraining of transformers using relative patch transformations.
+I was a PhD student at the University of Amsterdam, where I worked on Hierarchical Knowledge in Multimodal Representation Learning.
+My research was jointly supervised by Prof. Dr. Paul Groth (INDE Lab) and Dr. Pascal Mettes (VIS Lab).
+During this time, I completed a research internship at Apple Machine Learning Research, where I collaborated with Hanlin Goh on self-supervised pretraining of transformers using relative patch transformations.

 Prior to my PhD, I earned a Master’s degree in Artificial Intelligence from the University of Amsterdam.
 During this time, I interned at Dexter Energy Services weather nowcasting using satellite imagey.
 My master’s thesis, conducted in collaboration with TomTom, focused on object detection under high class imbalance.